timmybytes/bytes-site/README.md

 Original works on timmybytes.com and the **timmybytes** name are © Timothy Merritt.

 <!-- TODO:
-- FAIL, current CSP implementations break site; more research needed: Add CSP to each page
 - Conduct Accessibility review
 - Fix footer not becoming visible
-- Fix homepage animation to fade-OUT timmybytes and fade-IN timothy merritt -
  -->